1wraith/ARGUS-IPS/README.md

    the endpoint legitimately logged its own session keys — the safer alternative to MITM interception discussed in "On TLS decryption" above, and a genuinely separate, smaller task from anything else here.
-8. **One more industrial protocol** (DNP3 is probably the next-most- valuable after Modbus, given how common it is in North American electric-utility SCADA specifically) — same pattern Modbus followed: its own real parser, its own port-gating decision made on its own merits, not assumed from Modbus's.
+8. **BACnet or S7comm** as the next industrial protocol, now that both Modbus and DNP3 are covered — same pattern each followed: its own real parser, its own port-gating (or content-sniffing) decision made on its own merits, not assumed from the others'.
+9. **An audit of every other `Direction::Any` call site** in case any other caller has been quietly relying on the same broken lookup behavior the rule-engine fix above corrected — the fix itself should make this a non-issue going forward, but it's worth double-checking nothing else was built around the old (broken) behavior rather than the new one.